wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 <iframe align="middle" width="560" height="315" src="https://www.youtube.com/embed/pfZp5Vgsbw0?si=rONHDeNRYq_cL0kg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 ::::

+(w5imp2)=
-The following things are important to know about Illumina sequencing:
+::::{admonition} Important to know about Illumina sequencing
+:class: important
 - all reads in one run have the same length, defined by the number of cycles (20-350bp).
 - due to the fixed read length it is possible that the sequenced reads contain primer sequences (if the DNA fragment was shorter than the number of cycles).